Cost Based Optimizer (CBO)

 What is a Cost Based Optimizer?

-A Cost-Based Optimizer (CBO) is a sophisticated component of a database management system (DBMS) that improves query performance by evaluating multiple query execution plans and choosing the one with the lowest estimated cost.
-Unlike traditional optimizers that rely solely on heuristic or rule-based approaches, CBOs use statistical information about the data to make informed decisions.
+A Cost-Based Optimizer (CBO) is an advanced type of query optimizer that enhances query performance by evaluating multiple query execution plans and choosing the one with the lowest estimated cost.
+Unlike simpler optimizers that rely solely on heuristic or rule-based approaches, CBOs use detailed statistical information about the data to make informed decisions.
+By leveraging data statistics such as data distribution, table sizes, and index availability, the CBO can estimate the cost of various execution plans and select the most efficient one, reducing both processing time and resource consumption.
+This sophisticated approach allows the CBO to handle complex queries effectively, optimizing the performance and overall efficiency of the database system.

 How a Cost Based Optimizer Works